RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Experiments

 \section{Experiments}

-In this section, we first introduce our experiment setups, which include the experimental details, the training dataset and testing datasets, and the evaluation criteria.
+In this section, we first introduce our experiment setups, including the experimental details, the training set, the testing set, and the evaluation criteria.
 Then we conduct a series of ablation studies to prove the effect of each component in the proposed benchmark method.
 Finally, we show the performance of our method and compare it with the state-of-the-art methods.

 To provide a comparison platform, Table~\ref{baseline} presents the baseline methods about the main technique, book title and published time.
 We take RGB and thermal images as the input to these ten state-of-the-art methods to achieve RGBT salient object detection, including PoolNet~\cite{abs-1904-09569}, RAS~\cite{ChenTWH18}, BASNet~\cite{QinZHGDJ19}, CPD~\cite{WuSH19}, R3Net~\cite{deng2018r3net}, PFA~\cite{ZhaoW19}, PiCANet~\cite{LiuH018}, EGNet~\cite{abs-1908-08297}, MTMR~\cite{Wang0MZTL18} and SGDL~\cite{abs-1905-06741}.
 These methods utilize deep features except for MTMR~\cite{Wang0MZTL18}.
 Furthermore, only MTMR~\cite{Wang0MZTL18} and SGDL~\cite{abs-1905-06741} are traditional models.
 In our method, we combine the deep features extracted from RGB and thermal branches and compare with the above-mentioned methods.